Please note: this course has now been refactored into a learning path, which you can find here.

 So, if we find a risk and we know it's there, it has to go on what's known as our risk register, and then we have to monitor it.
 That is, we are looking at it on a given date and then we're going to review it once again at a later date.
 If you don't have that and an auditor comes to audit you for any particular reason, you will fail.
 So you have to have that control in place.

 If you've done a risk assessment and that risk assessment has come up as being there, and then you don't put it on your risk register or you don't have a date for monitoring, you will also fail, and it'll cost you money because you'll have to call the auditors back again.

 All right, so, risk can be treated by applying controls, and they can be physical, personnel, procedural, technical.

-So, in the security office, we would employ people that are actually trained SIA
+So, in the security office, we would employ people that are actually trained CIA.

 Then on the extrinsic side, we have vulnerability assessments, so, checking the vulnerabilities, having penetration testing teams come in, putting supply chain controls in place, checking our third parties, auditing them, etc. We need to find a good balance between the two, so that we have a robust security environment.

-Here's our threat vulnerabilities.
-You can see we have attach there, that's the one we've not covered here, the attempt to destroy, expose or to disable, steal or gain unauthorized access, or to make unauthorized use of an asset - that is an attack.
+Here are our threat vulnerabilities.
+You can see we have attack there - that's the one we've not covered here, the attempt to destroy, expose or to disable, steal or gain unauthorized access, or to make unauthorized use of an asset - that is an attack.
 So, any one of those is considered an attack.

 Originating from a systems administration/network architecture career, a solid part of his career building networks for educational institutes.
 With security being a mainstay his implementation he grew a strong passion for everything cyber orientated especially social engineering.
 The educational experience led to him mentoring young women in IT, helping them to begin a cyber career.
 He is a recipient of the Cisco global cyber security scholarship.
 A CCNA Cyber Ops holder and elected for the CCNP Cyber Ops program.